 Don’t forget the ugly duckling sign – something that does not look right.

 At Centre for Surgery, we have some of the most experienced dermatologists specially trained in the management of skin cancer to review your moles and who work closely with our plastic surgeons where mole removal is required with the minimum of scarring.
 If you prefer, you can have full mole mapping, a dermatologist assessment and surgical mole removal for suspicious moles all in one session for maximum peace of mind.

-When is the best time to have a mole check?Skin cancer can develop at any age especially if you have risk factors such as very light skin.
+When is the best time to have a mole check?Skin cancer can develop at any age especially if you have risk factors such as very light skin that burns easily.
 Although generally skin cancer is more likely to develop in older age groups especially in those in the 50s or older and having a mole check is therefore highly recommended after the age of 50.